yalscript/nekolingo-privacy-policy/privacy-policy.md

 ### Children’s Privacy

-Our mobile app do not collect any personal, so no children's personal data will be collected.
+Our mobile app do not collect any personal information, so no children's personal data will be collected.

 ### Changes to Our Privacy Policy